 - 3.1.
-The Proposed Development involves construction of the following: - A compound containing the BESS infrastructure. - The platforms will be finished in a loose permeable gravel with access tracks built from compacted stone providing vehicle circulation and parking within the compounds. - Two hundred and ninety-six battery units comprising a steel box equivalent to a half size standard shipping container. - Thirty-seven steel framed buildings containing inverter units, each with a floor area 12m x 9.5m and 3m to eaves, with a biodiverse flat roof. - Five control room kiosks, each with a floor area 14m x 4.5m, with a 2.9m high flat roof. - Infrared CCTV cameras mounted on 4m high poles around the perimeters of the compounds. - A customer substation, with internal equipment typically below 9m high but some elements up to 10.72m high. - An extension to one of the existing substations within the CSC. - An underground cable connection to a new connect tower which lifts the wires up to the existing overhead line. - Extensive landscape works will be undertaken throughout the development as landscape and visual mitigation and to achieve Biodiversity Net Gain. - 3.2.
+The Proposed Development involves construction of the following: - A compound containing the BESS infrastructure. - The platforms will be finished in a loose permeable gravel with access tracks built from compacted stone providing vehicle circulation and parking within the compounds. - Two hundred and forty-eight battery units comprising a steel box equivalent to a half size standard shipping container. - Thirty-one steel framed buildings containing inverter units, each with a floor area 12m x 9.5m and 3m to eaves, with a biodiverse flat roof. - Five control room kiosks, each with a floor area 14m x 4.5m, with a 2.9m high flat roof. - Infrared CCTV cameras mounted on 4m high poles around the perimeters of the compounds. - A customer substation, with internal equipment typically below 9m high but some elements up to 10.72m high. - An extension to one of the existing substations within the CSC. - An underground cable connection to a new Point of Connection Compound located adjacent to the BESS, which lifts the wires up to an existing overhead line tower. - Extensive landscape works will be undertaken throughout the development as landscape and visual mitigation and to achieve Biodiversity Net Gain. - 3.2.
 The LEMP does not cover the areas of the Site which lie within the CSC, which includes the extension of the existing substation and existing internal access tracks.